 This coup attempt is nothing really new, considering classics like the 1954 US coup in Guatemala.
 The difference is this one is being played out in a 21st century, internet-saturated world of the i-phone, social media swarm.
 We’re all stressed for time and lost in a world-wide information explosion that overwhelms.
 The whole ever-shifting process ironically contributes to huge areas of ignorance.
 The realities of poverty in a place like Venezuela is one of those areas of exploitable ignorance.
 The story most North Americans get is that Hugo Chavez was a “socialist” (ie. a bad guy) and his successor is also a “socialist” and incompetent, which makes him a really bad guy.
 Meanwhile, the rich and complex history of the bottom-up Hugo Chavez driven Bolivarian Revolution is lost in the relentless moneyed and sexy drive for power among top-down oligarchic interests in both Venezuela and the United States.

 The cast of characters for this insidious cluster-fornication starts with Florida Senator Marco Rubio, Trump’s “little Marco,” a member of the rabidly anti-Castro Cuban community in Miami, Then there’s Pompeo, number one in his West Point class with five years service in the peacetime tank corps, congressman from Kansas and a stint as CIA director; an evangelical Christian, Pompeo is a civilian militarist with the corpulent, blitzkrieg spirit of Ariel Sharon.
-John Bolton is a far-right zealot, a former UN ambassador and now the sender of military threats via semiotic scribbles of possible troop deployments on his yellow legal pad as he spoke at a White House podium.
-And last but certainly not least, there’s the odious Elliot Abrams, designated go-to man for the mission, pardoned criminal convicted in the Iran-Contra debacle and eager, perennial brewer of Latin American coups; Abrams is always only an email away, lurking under a rock in a dank State Department basement office.
+National Security Adviser John Bolton is a far-right zealot, a former UN ambassador, who’s the kind of man who enjoys sending cryptic military threats via semiotic scribbles of possible troop deployments on the yellow legal pad he’s strategically holding for the cameras as he speaks at a White House podium.
+And last but certainly not least, there’s the odious Elliot Abrams, designated go-to man for the Venezuela mission, pardoned criminal convicted in the Iran-Contra debacle and eager, perennial brewer of Latin American coups.
+When the call is for underhanded action, Abrams is always only an email away, lurking under a rock in a dank State Department basement office.
 Besides his criminal conviction in the Iran-Contra episode, Abrams was closely aligned with the coup that ousted Chavez for 48 hours in 2002.
 It collapsed thanks to the purity of its malignancy.

 In Latin America, the top-down/bottom-up struggle is an eternal, archetypal conflict.
 That means it’s complicated, something too many North Americans have been weaned to avoid — especially when history and science are a waste of time and politics is reduced to 140-characters.
 At its best, this eternal struggle between the rich and the poor is addressed as a structural challenge where the solution is an on-going dialogue leading to a mixed economy that accepts free-enterprise, personal incentive and private property as it also provides education, health-care and safety nets for the poor.
 Live and let live, where the dignity of all people, rich and poor, is a pursued goal.
 What we have, instead, in Venezuela is the worst kind of toxic, violent polarization with no way out.
 Thanks to the Trump regime-change plot, violence seems inevitable.
 The US media does nothing but help fuel the potential violence; even the “politically incorrect” Bill Maher has tooted like a patriotic moron in support of the coup.